ernisol/ens_load_forecast/REPORT.md

 We can also see that some features are correlated with each other:

 - sine and cosine of wind direction (-0.98)
-- probability of snow an temperature and dew point temperature
+- probability of snow and temperature and dew point temperature

 We could reconsider using some features given these results.